Liberal–Labour (New Zealand)

-Liberal–Labour (often referred to as "Lib-Lab") was a political association in New Zealand in the last decade of the nineteenth and first half of the twentieth centuries.
+Liberal–Labour (often referred to as "Lib–Lab") was a political association in New Zealand in the last decade of the nineteenth and first half of the twentieth centuries.
+It represented candidates who stood for the New Zealand Liberal Party while also receiving endorsement and support from the labour (trade union) movement.

 History

 Initially, Liberal–Labour candidates were usually members of the Liberal Party who received Labour movement endorsement and/or advocated on behalf of labourers and trade unions in parliament.
 This was mainly a result of the early unionists being mostly anti-political.
-In 1890 there was a "Lib-Lab" alliance where Liberals and Labour sympathizers co-operated with each other.
+In 1890, there was a "Lib–Lab" alliance where Liberals and Labour sympathizers co-operated with each other.
 The two agreed on candidates who ran on combined tickets in several electorates.
 Equally, in others where only one was running against a government member, supporters of both backed each other's candidates.
-Most Liberal-Labour support initially came from the South Island; prior to 1905, only one MP considered to be Liberal-Labour (John Hutcheson) came from a North Island seat.
+Most Liberal-Labour support initially came from the South Island; prior to 1905, only one MP considered to be Liberal–Labour (John Hutcheson) came from a North Island seat.

 When the Liberal Party won power in 1890, five members of John Ballance's caucus claimed to be "Labour" MPs.
 They claimed to be from a Labour "party", though it was mostly regarded that they were merely the Labour "faction" of the Liberals.
 In the 1893 election they were joined by two more Liberals identifying as representing Labour interests.
 However, in 1896 three of the Labour members were defeated and the remaining Labour aligned Liberals merged more definitely with the other Liberals.
-The Liberals attempted to strengthen their support base with unionists by creating the Liberal-Labour Federation in 1899 hoping to attract formal trade union support.
+The Liberals attempted to strengthen their support base with unionists by creating the Liberal–Labour Federation in 1899 hoping to attract formal trade union support.
 Many electoral alliances were formed between the Liberals and Labour particularly during second ballots in the 1908 and 1911 elections.

-During the period 1904–13 there was increasing debate by unionists on the issue to separate themselves from the Liberals, which ultimately led to the creation of the present-day Labour Party in 1916.
+From 1904 to 1913, there was increasing debate by unionists on the issue to separate themselves from the Liberals, which ultimately led to the creation of the present-day Labour Party in 1916.

+Local government

+At the 1901 Auckland City Council election the Liberal and Labour Federation ran nine candidates and endorsed John Logan Campbell for Mayor of Auckland City.
+All nine Liberal–Labour candidates and Campbell were elected.
+The Workers' Municipal Reform League endorsed Arthur Rosser, a Liberal–Labour candidate, in the South ward.